Ipstenu/varnish-http-purge/readme.txt

 If you're using `varnish_http_purge_events` then you have to make sure your event spits out a post ID.

+If you don't have a post ID and you still need this, add it to *both* `varnish_http_purge_events_full` and `varnish_http_purge_events` - but please use this with caution, otherwise you'll be purging everything all the time, and you're a terrible person.

 == Changelog ==

 = 3.9 =
 * Retain query params on purge
 * Do not use query part for regex purging [Credit: shaula](https://github.com/Ipstenu/varnish-http-purge/pull/18)
 * Allow Varnish IP to be filtered.
 [Credit: floatingio](https://wordpress.org/support/topic/supply-varnish-ip-via-filter)
+* Improve flushing for cases when there's no Post ID
+* Add filter so other plugins can add events to trigger purge when they have no post ID

 = 3.8 =
 * Add varnish_http_purge_events filter to allow people to add their own events for purging. (props @norcross)